 -John-

 You know just a suggestion but we could take your okra and put it over my field peas and snaps.
-And cornbread and tomatoe on the side.
-I make a good roast.
-Do you like the fried corn bread.
-The kind done in a iron skillet like a big flap jack?
+And cornbread and tomatoe on the side. giggle I make a good roast. blushing Do you like the fried corn bread.
+The kind done in a iron skillet like a big flap jack? uncertain

 Happygolucky4u: You know just a suggestion but we could take your okra and put it over my field peas and snaps.
 And cornbread and tomatoe on the side.
 I make a good roast.
 Do you like the fried corn bread.
 The kind done in a iron skillet like a big flap jack?